 The player can choose to make the main character -- a teen -- drink beer and smoke marijuana at a party.
 The screen wavers briefly to suggest inebriation.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 BEYOND: TWO SOULS puts players in the role of Jodie, a girl with paranormal powers who has difficulty fitting into the normal world.
-The story covers 15 years of her life, from the time she's a small girl living with a foster family who is terrified of her powers through some troubled teen years she spends in a research facility and then all the way up to her early twenties, when the CIA starts to take an interest in her abilities.
+The story covers 15 years of her life, from the time she's a small girl living with a foster family who's terrified of her powers through some troubled teen years she spends in a research facility all the way up to her early twenties, when the CIA starts to take an interest in her abilities.
 Less a game than an interactive movie or TV show, this narrative-driven experience has some action in the form of quick-time events that require players to tap buttons to match icons that appear on-screen, but many of its lengthy chapters see players doing things not normally equated with games like spending time as a homeless person and working and getting to know a family living on an isolated Navajo ranch.
 A second player can join in by taking control of Jodie's paranormal companion, Aiden, who can do things like possess enemies and manipulate objects without being seen.